cosmicnebula200/SellMe/README.md

 # Permissions
 ```
-  sellme.command.sell:
+permissions:
+  sellme.command.sell.hand:
     default: true
-    description: with this permission the player can use the sell command
-  sellme.subcommand.hand:
-    default: true
     description: with this permission the player sell his/her hand
-  sellme.subcommand.all:
+  sellme.command.sell.all:
     default: true
     description: with this permission the player sell all items in his/her inv which are similar to his current item in hand
-  sellme.subcommand.inv:
+  sellme.command.sell.inv:
     default: true
     description: with this permission the player can sell his/her inventory
+  sellme.command.sell.list:
+    default: true
+    description: with this permission the player can view sell listing
+  sellme.command.sell.add:
+    default: op
+    description: with this permission the player can add items to the sell prices
+  sellme.command.sell.overwrite:
+    default: op
+    description: with this permission the player can overwrite the prices of the items from the list of prices
+  sellme.command.sell.check:
+    default: true
+    description: with this permission the player can view the price of the items in their inventory
   sellme.command.autosell:
     default: true
     description: with this permission the player can toggle his autosell status